Messe Freiburg: Location and infrastructure

 The Messe Freiburg is situated 2.5 km northwest of the Freiburg Old Town and is in close vicinity to the airfield, the goods station, parts of the University of Freiburg, the University Medical Center and the Industrial Area in the North (Industriegebiet Nord).
 The Messe Freiburg is connected to the city center by the Breisgau-S-Bahn, with the station Neue "Messe/Universität", and since December 2015, by the tram-line 4 used as a part of the Freiburg city railway.
 The tram-line 4 will be extended by two stations by 2017.
 In the future the final stop will be "Madisonalle".
 4000 Parking spaces are available for visitors who arrive by car.

 According to its website, the Messe Freiburg is equipped with four halls, each with an area ranging between 2.400 m^{2} and 4.800 m^{2}, totaling up to 21,500 m^{2}.
 Additionally there are 11 conference rooms that can hold up to 420 people, 14 offices are available for rent, as well as an outdoor area of roughly 80.000 m^{2}.
 The area is used to host folk festivals, open-air concerts and exhibitions; it is also available for parking.
 The catering area contains three food stalls and a restaurant.
 Exhibition hall 4 is known as "Rothaus-Arena"; it is used as a concert hall, therefore there are adjustable bleachers as well as several seating arrangements.
 It provides standing room for up to 9,000 people.

 In 2006, the company "Goldbeck Solar GmbH" provided a photovoltaic system with an output of 254 kilowatt-peak (kWp) for the Rothaus Arena's 6.500 m^{2} flat roof.
 The 1.210 solar panels are supposed to generate about 235.000 kilowatt hours of renewable energy per year.
 In combination with the solar power system, installed by "S.A.G.
 Solarstrom AG" on another part of the Messe, the power generation may reach around 650 kWp in total.

 In keeping with Freiburg's traditions, a Bächle and several cobblestone mosaics have been created.

 Operating company

 The operating company of the Messe is "Freiburg Wirtschaft Touristik und Messe GmbH & Co.
 KG" (FWTM), which is under the absolute ownership of the City of Freiburg.
 The company was founded in 2005 when the separate corporations "Messe Freiburg" and "Freiburg Wirtschaft & Touristik GmbH & Co.
 KG" (FWT) merged.
 The FWTM also runs the Freiburg Konzerthaus and several other venues.
 It is in charge of the economic development and promotion of tourism as well.
-The FWTM's business executives are Dr. Bernd Dallmann and Klaus W. Seilnacht.
-The chairman of the board is Dr. Dieter Salomon, the mayor of Freiburg and a member of the Alliance '90/The Greens.
+Following the departure of Daniel Strowitzki in 2023, Hanna Böhme served as the sole Chief Executive Officer of the FWTM.
+Jens Mohrmann joined the management board as co-CEO in March 2025.
+After Böhme left the company at the end of 2025, Katharina Schirmbeck succeeded her on 1 April 2026, forming a dual leadership team together with Mohrmann.
+The chairman of the supervisory board is Freiburg's Lord Mayor, Martin Horn.